License

 # Technical support

-2. Join Teams channel: Ask 3DViewer Anything (opens new window)
+- Join our Teams channel: Ask 3DViewer Anything (opens new window)

 # Q&A

-2. Which services make up the whole 3D visualization family?
+- Which services are part of the 3D visualization family?

 # Q. What is 3D Viewer?

-3D Viewer is a low-code visualization service that lets you upload, visualize, and operate on 3D files in your web applications.
-3D Viewer includes out-of-the-box Java actions, JavaScript actions, Nanoflows (opens new window), Microflows (opens new window), and a set of widgets to help you build visualization applications.
-All you need to do is drag and drop widgets and configure them.
+3D Viewer (opens new window) is a low-code visualization service that allows you to upload, view, and interact with 3D files in your web applications.
+It provides ready-to-use Java and JavaScript actions, Nanoflows (opens new window), Microflows (opens new window), and a set of widgets to help you quickly build visualization apps.

-# Q. Which services make up the whole 3D visualization family?
+# Q. Which services are part of the 3D visualization family?

 # Q. What's the difference between 3D Viewer, 3D Viewer Sample App and 3D Viewer For Teamcenter?